 Continue your day walking down la Rambla all the way to the Port Vell, where stands the sculpture of Christopher Columbus, and from there walk left along the pier enjoying the Mediterranean atmosphere.
 When you reach a tall colorful contemporary sculpture called Face of Barcelona Smiling to Visitors, cross over the big Laietana avenue and take any alley into the Born district: you’ll eventually hit the majestic church of Santa Maria del Mar with its gorgeous stained glasses.

 If you need desert, don’t miss the “Best chocolate cake in the world 2005” sold at Bubo, a wonderful cake store that almost looks like a jewelry shop.
 Or head up Argenteria street (left of the church) for freshly ground coffee at Cafes el Magnifico.
 Then take any alley around the church: to the right history lovers will find the memorial to the fallen in the 1714 War of Succession: the Fossar de les Moreres, while the alley left of the church hides a 160+yo shop where they still roast nuts in the same wood oven they’ve used for over a century.
 Both streets take you to the end of Montcada street, lined up with medieval mansions and home to the Picasso Museum (make sure to buy tickets online to avoid queues).

 By the time you finish visiting the museum it’ll be pretty much time for dinner (our recommendations for restaurants in El Born are here), but if it’s still early you can just meander the alleys around Passeig del Born (great area for shopping!), visit the ruins inside Born Centre Cultural, or stroll around the Ciutadella park behind it.
-And if you still have energy left after dinner, today is a great day for a flamenco show, or a tapas tour.

 DAY TWO – Morning and Lunch